EgonOlsen71/c64games/README.md

 # c64games
 A collection of my C64 games

 This repository contains executable versions of all my C64 games that I've released on Github so far.
-Alle these games were written in BASIC and compiled using MOSpeed.
+All these games were written in BASIC and compiled using MOSpeed.

 These are: